Bystander captures Lafayette officer-involved shooting on camera, troopers investigating

 LAFAYETTE- Troopers are investigating an officer-involved shooting Friday night at the intersection of the Evangeline Thruway and Chalmette Dr. near I-10, State Police report.

-Details on the incident have not been released, but a video is being shared on social media that shows a man, with what witnesses said was a knife in his hand, walking away from officers and toward a convenience store.
+A video is being shared on social media that shows a man, with what witnesses said was a knife in his hand, walking away from officers and toward a convenience store.

 The footage shows police open fire near the entrance of the convenience store and the man lying on the ground shortly after.